chumh07/Data-Journalism-Final-Project/README.md

 ## Data Analysis Process
 The first step of my analysis was to clean the data using the program Refine.
 After inspection, I only catch some spelling errors in the school’s name and the rest of the data did not require any refining.
+The next step is to rename the data sets, bold, and freeze the heading row after uploading them onto Google Sheets.

 ### Key Assumptions
+All questions were answered using the data set for the year 2020 from the sources mentioned above.

 ### Analysis
+1. What is the amount of students erolling in the National School Program in each school type?